BaiGeiQiShi/RecoderAPI/README.md

 # Recoder
-This repository is used to replicate the experiments of article **"Towards Effective Multi-Hunk Bug Repair: Detecting, Creating, Evaluating, and Understanding Indivisible Bugs"** on Recoder.
+This repository is used to replicate the experiments of article **"Detecting, Creating, Repairing, and Understanding Indivisible Multi-Hunk Bugs"** on Recoder.
 If you want to learn more about Recoder, please follow the original repository of [Recoder](https://github.com/pkuzqh/Recoder.git).

 ## 1. Modification
 We have made two modifications: